banshee/AndroidProguardScala/README.md

 ## v48 (in development - you'll need to build it yourself to see these changes)

 * Fixed license files and xml
+* Build improvements for working in the Scala ecosystem

 ## v47 (current release)